What is a Business Line of Credit?

 Do I Have to Pay Interest for Cash I Don’t Withdraw from a Business LOC?

 One of the advantages of a business line of credit is that you only pay interest on the amount you withdraw, not on the entire credit line.
 This structure makes LOCs more cost-effective than traditional term loans, as there’s no need to pay interest for unused funds.
-However, some lenders charge monthly fees or maintenance fees for keeping the credit line open, even if you don’t make any withdrawals.
+However, some lenders charge origination fees, monthly fees, or maintenance fees for keeping the credit line open, even if you don’t make any withdrawals.

 Can I Get a Business Line of Credit with Bad Credit?